example-apps/coffee_decorator/README.md

 **Requirements**

 * solution must accept additions of up 3 different ingredients that would make up your custom coffee
+* ingreditents can have a set value but at least one ingreditent should be a percentage
 * solution should give total cost of the coffee for *n* number of ingreditents.
 * **solution should be an implemination of a decorator pattern**